 On June 16, 2016, the Company announced an on-market share buy-back facility of up to 28,271,080 ordinary shares as part of a capital management plan over the next 12 months.
+As of the date of this AIF, Chalice has repurchased 21,500,508 shares under this program.

-The sale of the Cameron Gold Project to First Mining Finance Corp ("First Mining") for consideration of 32,260,836 common shares of First Mining (the "Consideration Shares") was completed on June 10, 2016.
+The sale of the Cameron Gold Project to First Mining for consideration of 32,260,836 common shares of First Mining (the "Consideration Shares") was completed on June 10, 2016.
 In addition to common shares in First Mining, Chalice retained a 1% NSR royalty over certain exploration licences within the Cameron Gold Project which are not encumbered by pre-existing royalties.
+Chalice sold all Consideration Shares during the financial year ended June 30, 2018.